 Status determination criteria for crab stocks are calculated using a five-tier system that accommodates varying levels of uncertainty of information.
 The five-tier system incorporates new scientific information and provides a mechanism to continually improve the status determination criteria as new information becomes available.
 Under the five-tier system, overfishing and overfished criteria and ABC levels for most stocks are annually formulated.
 The ACL for each stock equals the ABC for that stock.
-Each crab stock is annually assessed to determine its status and whether (1) overfishing is occurring or the rate or level of fishing mortality for the stock is approaching overfishing, (2) the stock is overfished or the stock is approaching an overfished condition, and (3) the catch has exceeded the ACL.
+Each crab stock is annually assessed to determine its status and whether (1) overfishing is occurring or the rate or level of fishing mortality for the stock is approaching overfishing, (2) the stock is overfished, or the stock is approaching an overfished condition, and (3) the catch has exceeded the ACL.

 For crab stocks, the OFL equals the maximum sustainable yield (MSY) and is derived through the annual assessment process, under the framework of the tier system.
 Overfishing is determined by comparing the OFL with the catch estimates for that crab fishing year.
 For the previous crab fishing year, NMFS will determine whether overfishing occurred by comparing the previous year's OFL with the catch from the previous crab fishing year.
-For the previous crab fishing year, NMFS will also determine whether the ACL was exceeded by comparing the ACL with the catch estimates for that crab fishing year.
+For the previous crab fishing year.
 Catch includes all fishery removals, including retained catch and discard losses, for those stocks where non-target fishery removal data are available.
 Discard losses are determined by multiplying the appropriate handling mortality rate by observer estimates of bycatch discards.
 For stocks where only retained catch information is available, the OFL and ACL will be set for and compared to the retained catch.